Teradata/developer-resources/docs/resources/aws-requirements.md

 If your security does not allow AI Unlimited to create roles, provide them.

-The `deployments` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) that Teradata provides includes policy samples for the manager and engine roles.
+The `deployments` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) provided by Teradata includes policy samples for the manager and engine roles.

 	Open a terminal window, and clone the repository.